-Several patterns emerge from an analysis of these ratios.
-In the first place, for all cost functions the ratio decreases as the RIF value increases, but does so at a diminishing rate.41 Secondly, for any given RIF value as one moves from lower to higher-order cost functions (reading from left to right across one row of the table), the ratios get larger and closer to unity.
+for any given RIF value as one moves from lower to higher-order cost functions (reading from left to right across one row of the table), the ratios get larger and closer to unity.
 This implies that as q increases, the effect of RIF's in lowering the maximum rate of transmission decreases.
 Thirdly, a unit change in the RIF value has less of an effect on the ratios, the higher the order of the cost function.
 For example, an increase in the RIF value from 2.00 to 2.25 yields a change of 0.040 for the linear cost case, while the same increase in the RIF leads to a change of only 0.031 for the quadratic cost case.

 Another type of comparison can be made regarding the alternative cost functions.
 We can analyze the relative impact of using RIF's on annual energy consumption in different climates for all cost functions.
-If a colder climate has n times as many degree days as a warmer climate, the ratio of extra energy savings in the colder versus the warmer climate turns out to equal $n^{q/(q+1)}$, where q is the order of the cost function.
+If a colder climate has n times as many degree days as a warmer climate, the ratio of extra energy savings in the colder versus the warmer climate turns out to equal $n^{\frac{1}{q+1}}$ , where q is the order of the cost function.
 Table 4.2 presents these ratios for a range of values of n and the various cost functions.
-For example, in a climate with twice as many degree days, RIF's would have a 41.4 percent greater impact on annual energy consumption with a linear cost function, but they would have a 58.7 percent greater impact with a quadratic cost function.
+For example, in a climate with twice as many degree days, RIF's would have a 41.4% greater impact on annual energy consumption with a linear cost function, but they would have a 58.7% greater impact with a quadratic cost function.

 There are two general conclusions that can be drawn from these ratios.
 First, note that for any given value of n, the ratios increase as the order of the cost function (q) increases.
-This means that the energysaving impact of having more degree days is greater for higher-order cost functions.42 The second point is that for all values for q the ratios increase as n
+This means that the energy-saving impact of having more degree days is greater for